All Episodes

 Now, in the midst of all that, folks, I have been looking forward to this day.

-Can't I can't tell you very long?
+I can't tell you very long.

-The pre-order period is over, and you can now get that book and you can have it in your hands.
+The pre-order period is over, and you can now get that book, and you can have it in your hands.

 You can have it in your hands today.